harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 some of the most needy people in the community.
 On our “Donate” page you can select the option to sponsor a single mothers groceries.
 The cost is $20 and can be set up through automatic payments.

-{% include figure.html src="about/singlemothers.jpg" caption="A single mother with her family" side="left" size="half" %}
+{% include figure.html src="about/singlemothers.jpg" caption="A single mother with her family" side="left" size="quarter" %}
-{% include figure.html src="about/singlemothers2.jpg" caption="" side="left" size="half" %}
+{% include figure.html src="about/singlemothers2.jpg" caption="" side="left" size="quarter" %}

 We encourage you to read “Our People” section under our “About” section, check out or blog to find out what is currently going on in Santa Maria, and explore our “Donate” page as we are entirely funded